-To quote on Leo Tolstoy ”Instant messengers are all alike; every remodeled instant messenger tend to be like the others”.
+To quote Leo Tolstoy ”Instant messengers are all alike; every remodeled instant messenger tends to be like the others”.
 All jokes aside, Microsoft decided to refurbish the Skype app for handheld devices and now it looks like a hybrid of WhatsApp, Viber, and Snapchat.
 And just like those renowned apps, Skype tends to cover every possible aspect even remotely related to instant messaging.

 Now, that’s not bad per se, new Skype is functional and easy to use.
 Even though many users aren’t satisfied with interface changes, it’s still a useful tool.
-However, like with so many other apps, the main function of the Skype, which is video calls, somewhat fell into the second plan.
-Moreover, some issues emerged after the Android update and the most common issue is, and you would probably guess, related to a connectivity.
+However, like with so many other apps, the main function of Skype, which is video calls, somewhat fell into the second plan.
+Moreover, some issues emerged after the Android update and the most common issue is, as you would probably guess, related to connectivity.

 Some users reported that they’re unable to connect to Skype and even send messages from their Android handsets.
 Not to mention the inability to seamlessly perform or receive a video call.
-For that purpose, we prepared some workarounds and tweaks that should help you resolve the problem and maintain the stable connection.
+For that purpose, we prepared some workarounds and tweaks that should help you resolve the problem and maintain a stable connection.
 You can find them below.

 Meet the requirements

-In order to use Skype 8, you’ll need to meet the certain requirements.
+In order to use Skype 8, you’ll need to meet certain requirements.
 Those requirements are not exactly demanding, but, in our modest opinion, instant messengers like Skype should be optimized for use even on the oldest devices.
 Just like the desktop version which basically demands calculator-like PC specs.
 Joke aside, these are the specs you’ll need to have in order to use all Skype 8 features on your Android handset:

 - Android OS 4.0.3 or higher.